Kevin Agudelo

-Kevin Andrés Agudelo Ardila (born 14 November 1998) is a Colombian professional footballer who plays as a midfielder for Italian Serie A club Spezia.
+Kevin Andrés Agudelo Ardila (born 14 November 1998) is a Colombian professional footballer who plays as an attacking midfielder for UAE Pro League club Al-Nasr.

 Career

 On 2 August 2019, Agudelo joined Italian club Genoa.

 On 31 January 2020, he moved on loan to Fiorentina.
-Fiorentina will be obligated to purchase his rights permanently if he makes a certain amount of appearances.
+Fiorentina will be obligated to purchase his rights permanently if he makes a certain number of appearances.

 On 16 September 2020, Agudelo signed for Spezia on a season-long loan with option to buy.

 Personal life

-In May 2020 he tested positive for COVID-19.
+In May 2020, he tested positive for COVID-19.